UniFormal/MMT/src/mmt-isabelle/README.md

 ## Directory layout for MathHub

 The MMT MathHub keeps the main Isabelle Distribution separate from the Archive of Formal Proofs.
-The `isabelle mmt_import` tool allows to use the formal chapter structure of Isabelle sessions to distribute documents into different archives.
+The `isabelle mmt_import` tool can use the chapter structure of Isabelle sessions to distribute documents into different archives.
 Its option `-C` provides (multiple) mappings from chapter names to archive names (according to the base directory name).
-The chapter name `_` serves as catch-all pattern for anything that is not specified elsewhere.
+The chapter name `_` serves as catch-all pattern for anything that else.

 Since all sessions in AFP are guaranteed to belong to the chapter `AFP`, the following works for Isabelle + AFP as one big import process: